stennety/mywebsite/_posts/2021-02-15-rust-traits-and-variadic-functions.md

 error: aborting due to previous error
 ```
 The compiler thinks that the implementations could be conflicting.
-Intuitively, that did not make much sense to me, because $$f(x)$$ is a different type than $$f(x,y)$$, but there are some obscure reasons for this problem:
+Intuitively, that did not make much sense to me, because f(x) is a different type than f(x,y), but there are some obscure reasons for this problem:

 > This is an issue because a closure could implement both Fn traits (even though they never will), e.g. using some nightly features you can manually implement the traits for a custom type
 >